Hemanth-9087/1nf1n1ty-recruitment/README.md

 # 1nf1n1ty Recruitment 2024 - [Hemanth.G]

 Welcome to my **1nf1n1ty Recruitment 2024** repository!
 This repository showcases the completion of the recruitment tasks designed to demonstrate my cybersecurity skills and proficiency in Linux command-line operations.
-Below, you'll find detailed documentation of each task, along with the repository structure and instructions on how to navigate through my work.
+Below, you'll find detailed documentation of each task.

 ## Table of Contents